nazhimkalam/OOP-CW-01/OOP Final/ReadMe.md

         sbt run

-4. Run the following code so that the necessary java files get **compiled**
+4. Go into the CLI folder and run the following code so that the necessary java files get **compiled**

         javac -d . *.java